 There is one exam in this course.
 The final exam will consist of essay questions and will be worth 100 points.
 You will be allowed 120 minutes to take this exam.
 This exam is worth 5% of your grade.
-This exam require proctoring.
+This exam must be taken under the supervision of a proctor.

-Follow prompts in the course space to set up your exam session.
+Follow the prompts in the course space to set up your exam session.
 In each module that contains an exam, you will find what to review and what materials are allowed (if any) during the exam.

 Please read the important information about taking exams and how online proctoring works at www.andrews.edu/distance/students/exams.html.
-The follow the instructions that apply to your situation on the exam request form to set up your exam session.
+Then follow the instructions that apply to your situation on the exam request form to set up your exam session.

 Please note that an exam code is never released to the student.
 All students must present photo identification before each exam session.
 Exams can only be proctored after a deadline with approval directly from the instructor to the Testing Center (sdeexams@andrews.edu or 269-471-6566).
 No exam is returned to the student for review.
-The instructor, to aid studying for future exams can provide feedback on exams.
+To aid studying for future exams, you may request the instructor to provide summary feedback on an exam.